 Many of my patients experience blame differently.
 They find the anger and resentment, the conflict and fighting blame brings too high a price to pay for whatever benefit they receive.
 My colleague David Burns has said that blame is the starting point for all relational conflict.
 Differences of opinion come with the relational territory: we are not, after all, clones of each other.
 Our differences and contrasts bring interest and texture to our relational lives.
 It’s only when blame enters the picture that we set ourselves up for conflict, argument and the negative emotion these produce.

 Cognitive behavioral therapy puts tools in the hands of those who would like to exit the blame game.
 Many of these tools target the “should” statements that tempt us to set ourselves up in high judgment of others.
 When we relinquish this judgment seat we’ll find ourselves back at the human level, no longer looking down on others from on high, but instead seeing eye-to-eye with everyone around us.

 The word human also comes to us from the Latin.
 Humus denotes earth and soil.
 It also gives us the English words humble and humane.
-When we stop blaming we come back down to earth, a pretty good place to be most days, and the only place in which we can experience authentic relationship and true intimacy with others.
+When we stop blaming we come back down to earth, a pretty good place to be most days, and the only place in which we can experience authentic relationships and true intimacy with others.